Gain skills to deliver complex design

 When considering the fees associated with your studies, keep in mind that Bond’s accelerated schedule means you can finish your degree sooner and be out in the workforce up to a year earlier than most other universities.

 This time saving also represents a substantial reduction in accommodation and living costs, plus a full year of extra earnings.

-Entry to the combined degree requires a Bachelor of Architectural Studies or equivalent.
+Applicants without a Bachelor of Architectural Studies or Equivalent

 English language proficiency requirements